 If you still have some room for food, and you’re around you can try the amazing kebab of Bahar کبابی بهار (at Bahar e Shiraz St and Bahar St crossroad).
 A good address only known by locals!
 Another cool thing to do is to enjoy a coffee in café Naderi كافه نادري (on Jomhouri Ave), one of the oldest café of the capital displaying a delightful ambiance from the 60’s.

 Didn’t this overview of fascinating Tehran make you want to spend some time there?
-As we told you earlier Tehran is a multi-faced city and if you are not yet totally convinced that Tehran is worth a stay, jump to our next article: there you will discover the city’s nightlife, its trendy cafés, its lively parks and gardens… All that makes Tehran an exciting and surprising capital!
+As we told you earlier Tehran is a multi-faced city and if you are not yet totally convinced that Tehran is worth a stay, jump to our next article: there you will discover a different face of Tehran with the city’s nightlife, its trendy cafés, its lively parks and gardens… All that makes Tehran an exciting and surprising capital!